SirHeads/thinkheads-ai-ragdocs-IT/shared/scripts/README_scripts.markdown

 ## Purpose

 The scripts automate the setup of a Proxmox VE environment, including repository configuration, admin user creation, ZFS storage pools, NFS/Samba sharing, NVIDIA GPU virtualization, and LXC/VM user setup.
-They are modular, robust, and include error handling, logging, and command-line argument support for automation.
+They are modular, robust, and include error handling, logging, system updates, and command-line argument support for automation.

 ## Prerequisites